Julesburg, Colorado: Union Pacific

 In 1867, during the building of the Union Pacific transcontinental railroad, Julesburg served as an "end-of-track" town, where railroad workers would live while not laboring.
 At that time, about 4,000 workers inhabited the town, which had grown numerous saloons and gambling tents to serve them.

 Such towns were generally very violent places.
 A colonel in the U.S Army stationed in Julesburg, Richard Irving Dodge, reported that of 127 graves he saw there, only six of those buried had died of natural causes.
 This worked out to one violent death for every day of the town's lifespan to that point.
 Many had been killed by vigilance committees, lynched and hung from the telegraph poles of the Union Pacific.

 As the railroad advanced into Wyoming, new towns such as Cheyenne sprung up to house and service its workers.
 According to historian David T. Courtwright, end-of-track towns like Julesburg, Cheyenne and others were "agglomeration[s] (the word "community" is not appropriate) of young, transient, expendable, bachelor laborers whose self-image was one of toughness and whose unregulated vices attracted criminals, gamblers, prostitutes, and other armed opportunists eager to siphon off their wages."
 This mix created the environment that allowed the deadly violence of such places to thrive.

 Geography

-Julesburg is located at (40.988422, −102.266677).
 According to the United States Census Bureau, the town has a total area of 1.3 sqmi, all of it land.

 The town is located on the north side of the South Platte River, along U.S. 138 and U.S. 385 and just off of I-76.
 It is the northernmost town in the state, less than 0.9 mi south of the Colorado−Nebraska state line.